 This will cut the weight of the poles directly off your base weight and make dual use of the trekking poles you will be bringing on your hike, something I am always keen to do is get multiple uses out of gear.

-There are versions of trekking pole tents that require only a single pole and others that require two trekking poles, the single poles tend to be 1P tents and dual poles tend to be 2+ Person tents.
+There are versions of trekking pole tents that require only a single pole and others that require two trekking poles, the single poles tend to be 1P tents, and dual poles tend to be 2+ Person tents.

-You are going to be hiking and you are going to stink, you won’t want to be carrying more than 1-2 duplicate pieces of clothing at all as it will just be dead weight on your back.
+You are going to be hiking and you are going to stink.
+You won’t want to be carrying more than 1-2 duplicate pieces of clothing at all as it will just be dead weight on your back.

-Many will bring two sets of clothes, one that is hiked in constantly, and another to switch into for bed to be out of the dirty and grimy clothes for a few hours.
+Many will bring two sets of clothes, one that is hiked in constantly and another to switch into for bed to be out of the dirty and grimy clothes for a few hours.

-Since nearly everyone who is on a thru hike has a cell phone now almost all will bring a battery backup to charge it while they are out on the trail.
+Since nearly everyone who is on a thru-hike has a cell phone now almost all will bring a battery backup to charge it while they are out on the trail.

-This one is tricky and will come with more time out on the trail hiking, most will start at the often repeated 2 lbs per day, I have seen people run lighter and some run heavier but each person varies so work this out.
+This one is tricky and will come with more time out on the trail hiking.
+Most will start at the often repeated 2 lbs per day, I have seen people run lighter and some run heavier but each person varies so work this out.

-Dropping from 2 lbs a day to 1.5 lbs per day would mean a drop of nearly 3 lbs of food over a 6 day trip, I won’t preferably drop food but it is also one of the things most frequently overpacked.
+Dropping from 2 lbs a day to 1.5 lbs per day would mean a drop of nearly 3 lbs of food over a 6-day trip, I won’t preferably drop food but it is also one of the things most frequently overpacked.

-What happens when hikers come across water is they think to fill all their bottles for use until the next water source, sometimes the next one is a long distance away, other times not.
+What happens when hikers come across the water is they think to fill all their bottles for use until the next water source, sometimes the next one is a long distance away, other times not.